Ultrafine particle: Political disputes

-There is political dispute between China and South Korea on Ultrafine dust.
+There is political dispute between China and South Korea on ultrafine dust.
 South Korea claims that about 80% of ultrafine dust comes from China, and China and South Korea should cooperate to reduce the level of fine dust.
-China, however, argues that Chinese government have already implemented its policy regarding ecological environment.
-According to China’s government, its quality of air has been improved more than 40% since 2013.
+China, however, argues that the Chinese government has already implemented its policy regarding ecological environment.
+According to China's government, its quality of air has been improved more than 40% since 2013.
 However, the air pollution in South Korea got worse.
 Therefore, the dispute between China and South Korea has become political.
 In March 2019, Seoul Research Institute of Public Health and Environment said that 50% to 70% of the fine dust is from China, therefore China is responsible for the air pollution in South Korea.
 This dispute provokes dispute among citizens as well.

 In July 2014, China's paramount leader Xi Jinping and the South Korean government agreed to enforce Korea-China Cooperative Project, regarding Sharing of observation data on air pollutions, joint research on an air pollution forecast model and air pollution source identification, and human resources exchanges, etc. Followed by this agreement, in 2018, China and South Korea signed China-Korea Environmental Cooperation Plan to resolute environmental issues.
 China Research Academy of Environmental Studies (CRAES) in Beijing is developing a building for China-Korea Environmental Cooperation Center including office building and laboratory building.
 Based on this cooperation, South Korea already sent 10 experts on environments to China for research, and China will also send more experts for long-term research.
 By this bilateral relations, China and Republic of Korea are seeking resolution on air pollution in North East Asia region, and seeks international security.